 Yet as God was blessing the ministry of Seminole Presbyterian, He was about to test the church's faith.
-By 1969, the General Assembly of the Presbyterian Church, US (PCUS) had begun drifting away from the fundamentals of historic Christianity.
+By 1969, the General Assembly of the Presbyterian Church in the United States (PCUS) had drifted away from the fundamentals of historical Christianity.
 After much prayer, the congregation voted unanimously to join a more biblically faithful denomination, even with the risk that the Presbytery might not let the church leave with its property.
-A few months later, in God's providence, the congregation and pastors were allowed to leave the PCUS with property in hand.
+After several tense months and much prayer, in God's providence, the congregation and pastors were allowed to leave the PCUS with property in hand.
 Eventually, Seminole Presbyterian joined other local sister churches and was received into the Presbyterian Church in America (PCA) on April 15, 1975.

 Growth of Seminole Presbyterian School

 After the turbulent 1970s, the church committed itself to missions and the growth of Seminole Presbyterian School to include a high school by the end of the 1980s.
 Rev. John Buswell (1980-1990) and Rev. David O'Dowd (1990-1999) pastored the church for these two decades.

 By the end of the 1990s, the growing needs of the school necessitated its formal separation from the church.
 In 2001, the school became its own legal entity and eventually changed its name to Cambridge Christian School with the intention of moving to a new campus.
 The church and school would continue to share the Habana campus for the next few years as the school was deciding on a permanent location.
 Then in 2003, the school decided that it would remain on the Habana campus and began the process of acquiring adjacent land for future expansion.